sandaru1/laravel-eloquent-model-attributes/README.md

 ![Screenshot](https://raw.githubusercontent.com/sandaru1/laravel-eloquent-model-attributes/main/images/attributes.gif)

 This extension can detect and insert following attribute changes.
+You can change these in the extension settings.

 #### Primary Key